-If the limit control opens with the United Technologies 1158-120 (WML-C and MPL-B) electronic fan control, the circulating fan will be energized.
-When the limit closes, the control initiates a two-minute delay.
+If the limit control opens with the United Technologies 1158-120 electronic fan control, the circulating fan will be energized as well.
+When the limit closes, the control initiates a two minute delay.
 When this delay is finished, the fan off timer will begin.
 At the end of the fan off time cycle the burner will be energized, initiating a normal burner cycle.